 Whitewater learned contemporary Southwest foods under executive chef Zachary whom worked with Whitewater for approximately eight months, before Chef Zachary left for Denver, Colorado to work with a different group of creative professionals.
 Under several chefs with varying ethnic backgrounds, Whitewater continued to work at Bishop's Lodge.
 This gave him the foundation of his line cooking experience, which he became very good at, until he began running the cooking line at night under Executive Chef Alfonso Ramirez.
 Chef Whitewater learned the traditional cooking techniques of making sauces and food presentation with Chef Ramirez.

-the Tohono O'odham Community Action group (TOCA), the Center for Sustainable Environments at the University of Northern Arizona University (CSE), the Cultural Conservancy in San Francisco, and the California Indian Basket weavers Association (CIBA), Museum of Natural History in New York, and opened the exhibit Totems to Turquoise at the Autry National Center and Southwest Museum in Los Angeles, with a food tasting and lecture.
+the Tohono O'odham Community Action group (TOCA), the Center for Sustainable Environments at the University of Northern Arizona University (CSE), the California Indian Basket weavers Association (CIBA), Museum of Natural History in New York, and opened the exhibit Totems to Turquoise at the Autry National Center and Southwest Museum in Los Angeles, with a food tasting and lecture.
 Chef Whitewater was one of the featured Native American chefs at the event, Connecting Communities: Native Foods and Wellness at the Indian Pueblo Cultural Center, (IPCC) in Albuquerque, New Mexico.

 During Chef Whitewater's professional cooking experiences, he has remained active in many of his traditional ways at his home in Pinon, Arizona returning for ceremonial obligations and to help his father with their flock of sheep which include the Navajo Churro breed.
 Chef Whitewater is helping to reintroduce the important breed into his family's sheep.